lukasvermeer/lukasvermeer.github.io/_posts/2012-06-29-combined-likelihood-models-in-oracle-real-time-decisions.markdown

 * * *

-**Update (19th September, 2012)**:_ Please note that the above is intended only as an example_.
+**Update (19th September, 2012)**: _Please note that the above is intended only as an example_.
 The implementation details shown here have been simplified so as to keep the application comprehensive enough for a single blog post.
 Most notably, an unhighlighted shortcut has been taken with regards to the way feedback events are recorded.

 When implementing combined likelihood models in production systems, care must be taken to assure that the analytical scores used when recording feedback for a choice are _exactly identical_ to the scores used when this particular choice was recommended.
 In real world applications, this will require that all scores for recommended choices are stored separately on the session for later retrieval, rather than recalculating the scores when feedback occurs (which is what the example above will do).

 The method described here is far from trivial.
 We therefore would not recommend you apply these techniques in an initial implementation of Oracle Real-Time Decisions and that you enlist the help of experienced RTD resources to ensure the resulting implementation is correct.

-&nbsp;